scheb/two-factor-bundle/README.md

 scheb/two-factor-bundle
 =======================

-### ⚠ Outdated version - EOL in November 2021.
-Please use versions ≥ 5 from [scheb/2fa](https://github.com/scheb/2fa).
+### ⚠ Unmaintained version

+Please upgrade your project to a recent version.
+Use bundle version 5 (or newer), which is available as `scheb/2fa-bundle` from the [scheb/2fa](https://github.com/scheb/2fa) repository.

 ---